-The draft FY23 Annual Action Plan was made available for public review on Wednesday April 20, 2022, in advance of the virtual public hearing held by the Planning and Development Board on Monday, May 2, 2022.
+The draft FY23 Annual Action Plan will be available for public review on Wednesday April 20, 2022, in advance of the virtual public hearing held by the Planning and Development Board on Monday, May 2, 2022.
 Detailed instructions for public participation in the meeting via ZOOM were included in the City's public hearing notice.
-The public comment period began on May 2, 2022 and will end Wednesday, June 1, 2022.
+The public comment period will begin May 2, 2022 and end Tuesday, May 31, 2022.
+The draft Plan will also be presented to the Zoning and Planning (ZAP) Committee of the Newton City Council on Monday, May 23, 2022.